 With inpatient treatment, the waiting list is generally much, much shorter than public and outpatient programmes.
 By choosing a residential cocaine rehab, you are immediately tackling the problem of addiction and are deciding on a better future without hesitation.

-With outpatient treatment, the waiting list is longer, as there is higher patient demand.
+With outpatient treatment, the waiting list is long, as there is higher patient demand.
 This could mean waiting for weeks and often months before the admissions process begins.

 Inpatient drug rehab aims to speed up the process and make sure there are a few problems as possible.
 After all, the decision to go to rehab can be extremely hard and challenging for many people.
 A hassle-free admission process can make them more confident about their choice.